Conference highlights and thanks for attending!¶

-The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our Prague online conference such a success.
-We’re happy to share some of the highlights with you.
+Our team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our conference such a success.
+We appreciate everyone who makes the conference possible: speakers, sponsors, organizers, volunteers, and attendees alike!

 Shirts still on sale¶

-If you want a souvenir from this year’s conference, our Write the Docs Prague 2020 Pop-Up Shop is still open!
+If you want a souvenir from this year’s conference, our Write the Docs Prague 2022 Pop-Up Shop is still open until September 30th!
 We have loose and fitted options from different fabrics, and you can choose exactly the size and cut you want.

-The campaign will run in 3-day batches until November 30th.
-Shipping is available from the USA or Europe.
+The campaign will run in 3-day batches, and shipping is available from the USA or Europe.

 Code of Conduct transparency report¶